ethyca/fides/docs/fides/docs/getting-started/privacy_requests.md

 }
 ```

-An optional denial reason can be provided when denying a Privacy Request:
+An optional denial reason can be provided when denying a privacy request:
 ```json title="<code>PATCH api/v1/privacy-request/administrate/deny</code>"
 {
   "request_ids":[